Xiangyu-Hu/SPHinXsys/tutorials/markdown/multiphase_mixture_model.md

 $$
 This restores the full kernel support near the boundary without affecting conservation: fluid–wall pairs contribute zero net momentum exchange.

+### Time stepping

+We first obtained the compression and mixture density.